Career Definition for a Certified Nurse's Aide

 Employment and Economic Outlook

-The employment outlook for nursing assistants and orderlies, which includes certified nursing aides, is expected to be excellent.
-The U.S. Bureau of Labor Statistics (BLS) projects that employment in these fields will grow 17% from 2014-2024.
-The median annual wage for nursing assistants was $25,710 as of May 2015.
+The employment outlook for nursing assistants, which includes certified nursing aides, is expected to be excellent.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment in this field will grow 11% from 2016-2026.
+The median annual wage for nursing assistants was $27,520 as of May 2017.

 Alternative Career Options